svenknobloch/eth-dspa/README.md

 * `--threshold` - set the standard deviation threshold (default: 3)

 ### Scripts
 Scripts used to run the project.
 The development is done on OSX and the scripts are therefore layed out for OSX.
-If running on a different unix system, the scripts will not run properly. `brew`, `Cargo`, `rust` and `Docker` are assumed to be present on the system.
+If running on a different unix system, the scripts will not run properly. `brew`, `cargo`, `rust` and `docker` are assumed to be present on the system.

 #### `install_dependencies.sh`
 Installs dependencies, namely `zeromq` and `diesel_cli`.